 Some people have found that eating cultured or fermented foods have been beneficial in maintaining optimal gut flora:

-If you think that a food allergy or intolerance is contributing to your IBS, whether it be from a state of increased permeability or not, discuss the issue with your doctor and consider the use of an elimination diet.
-The following articles will be of help:
+If you think that a food allergy, stemming from an increased intestinal permeability state, is contributing to your IBS, the following articles will be of help:

 - Food Allergies and IBS